trimstray/nginx-admins-handbook/README.md

 In this handbook I added set of guidelines and examples has also been produced to help you administer of the NGINX.
 They give us insight into NGINX internals also.

 If you do not have the time to read hundreds of articles (just like me) this multipurpose handbook may be useful.
 I created it in the hope that it will be useful especially for System Administrators and Experts of web-based applications.
 I think it can also be a good complement to official documentation.

+Mostly, I apply the rules presented here on the NGINX working as a reverse proxy.
+However, does not to prevent them being implemented for NGINX as a standalone server.

 I did my best to make this handbook a single and consistent.
 Is organized in an order that makes logical sense to me.
 Of course, I still have a lot [to improve and to do](#todo-list).
 I hope you enjoy it, and fun with it.